DIVORCE AND PROPERTY DIVISIONS

 BOSSIER CITY PROPERTY DIVISION LAWYER

 At the Law Offices of Michael J. Vergis, we represent clients in family law matters such as child custody, child support, and divorce and property divisions.
 A lot rides on family law issues, as legal decisions will significantly affect everyone involved.
 As such, there is a lot to consider when handling any of these matters.

 Bossier City divorce lawyer Michael Vergis understands the delicate nature of divorce and property divisions.
 It can require heavy litigation and mediation to protect your assets and ensure you receive a fair distribution of property.
 If you are in the process of divorce and need legal guidance in your property division case, contact our Bossier City lawyers today to see how we can help you.

 Bossier Divorce Lawyer

 In Bossier City and the state of Louisiana as a whole, there are a few different methods for how divorces can be initiated.
 For one, an individual can file for divorce and serve the papers to their spouse.
 Louisiana’s version of a no-fault divorce requires the couple to live apart for 180 days (or 360 days if children are in the picture) before the divorce can take place.
 If the couple has already lived apart for the required amount of time before filing for divorce, one party can serve the papers and the process can begin.

 A party can file for an immediate divorce only in the case that their spouse committed adultery, domestic violence, or has been convicted of a crime punishable by a life sentence in prison.
 However, an immediate divorce in the case that a spouse cheated might not be in the best interest of the other spouse.
-This is because it can reduce the amount of temporary alimony he or she may receive in temporary alimony in Louisiana before the divorce finalizes.
+This is because it can reduce the amount he or she may receive in temporary alimony in Louisiana before the divorce finalizes.